rittme/ac-control/README.md

 # AC Control

-> The docs are currently a work in progress.
+> This readme is currently outdated.
+The V2 of the project is being rewritten in Golang.

 Web server to remote control an Air Conditioning unit.